seanbradley/Simpletown/README.md

 ##ABOUT SIMPLETOWN
 This app was actually a technical interview.
 The task: code from scratch a Django driven site with two views--one view that pulls in data from  a third-party API; another view with pulls in data from the app's own database.
-Develop, and then deploy the whole thing on an AWS Linux instance within 24-hours.
+Develop, integrate version control, and then deploy the whole thing on an AWS Linux instance within 24-hours.

 _Voila'._  I give you Simpletown.

 As such, Simpletown serves as a minimal, barebones example of a Django implementation that fetches data from an external resource.
 It taps an API provided by the Small Business Admnistration (SBA), which provides US Geographic Survey city names and associated data (e.g., County, State, Latitude, and Longitude) in JSON format.
 See http://www.sba.gov/about-sba-services/7617 for more info about the API.

-<<<<<<< HEAD
 The project is laid out so that the <repository_root> and <django_project_root> are the same.

 As mentioned, the app has two views.
 View one retrieves data dynamically from the SBA's API via Kenneth Reitz's excellent _Requests_ library, and then cleans up the JSON and displays it as a list.
 View two displays city info for a given county by querying a PostgreSQL database, which was populated with city info via manually leveraging a large JSON fixture--the fixture itself being created from the the same SBA API.